By the United States Department of Labor

 Exposing the baby’s body to direct sunlight and feeding him cod-liver oil and orange juice causes the most complete utilization of the breast milk, so the baby’s bones and teeth grow in the best possible way.
 (See Children’s Bureau Folder No.5, Sunlight for Babies.)

 Cooked cereal may be started at the beginning of the fifth month.
 In a few weeks, strained fresh vegetables are included in the menu (carrots or a green leafy vegetable such as spinach).
 At about the eighth month, a daily breast feeding is omitted each week, and modified whole cow’s milk and a cereal or a vegetable are substituted.
 By the tenth month, the baby is entirely off the breast and on a mixed cereal-vegetable and modified whole cow’s milk diet.
-[Comment from Lee Foundation: Important—see note under Weaning.]
+[Important: see note under Weaning – Lee Foundation.]

 Digestive upsets for the baby and discomfort for the mother may be prevented by this gradual weaning.

 Egg yolk is generally started by the fifth month.
 Some doctors give it in the third month or even earlier.
 Green vegetables, cooked and mashed through a strainer, should be started in the sixth month.

 Drinking water.
 Unsweetened, lukewarm water that has been boiled should be offered the baby regularly between feedings, if the baby is awake, 2 or 3 times a day.
 In hot weather offer it 4 or 5 times a day, as he perspires more freely then and needs more.
 Some babies get enough water from the milk and will not drink water.
 Even if it is refused, it should be offered regularly.